The following core courses are required of majors (20 units):

 - SOC 180B.
 Introduction to Data Analysis

-- SOC 200 or *202 or 204.
+- SOC *202 or 204.
 Capstone Research Seminar or Preparation for Honors Thesis.
 It is recommended that students take the Writing in the Major (WIM) requirement during Junior year or as early as possible during Senior year.
-Students pursuing the regular BA should take SOC 200 or 204.
-WIM course substitutions from other departments may be accepted. *Students considering honors are encouraged to enroll in SOC 202, instead of SOC 200 or 204.
+Students pursuing the regular BA should take SOC 204.
+WIM course substitutions from other departments may be accepted. *Students considering honors are encouraged to enroll in SOC 202, instead of SOC 204.
 Click here for more information on the Sociology Honors program.

 In addition to core courses, students must complete at least three foundation courses (15 units).
 Students must take 1 class in 3 different areas, for a total of 3 courses.
 For detailed information, see Areas of Study.
 Foundation courses, classified by area of study, are as follows: